BalisticX/AFAL.Altis/Readme.md

     * title
     * vehicleMenu

-* Images /
+IMAGES /
-   See Images for list of files, located on oneDrive
+    * See Images for list of files, located on oneDrive

-* Main /
+MAIN /
     * fn_comsumables
     * fn_eventHandlerSetup
     * fn_handleDamage